 Here are also the top Nomos watches on the market.
 Don’t forget to check them out.

 Omega needs little introduction, and out of all their models, the Speedmaster is perhaps the most iconic collection.
 That doesn’t mean that the many features of this luxury watch are not worth repeating.
 The first thing worth a mention is the automatic movement, which has a 52-hour power reserve and is made from a high-precision Swiss mechanism.

 The black aluminum bezel offers a beautiful contrast when placed against the silver indexes and its miniature sub-dials.
 These include a chronograph, a date display, and a half-hour display.
-The case back is barely 40 mm thick, which helps the watch feel light and refined without crossing into the dainty territory.
+The case back is barely 40 mm thick, which helps this Omega watch feel light and refined without crossing into the dainty territory.
 Finally, the deployment clasp can be easily opened with its push button, which is ideal if you ever need to put in quickly and without help.

-This watch was created for a nearly impossible and elusive target audience but has now become a statement of intent.
+This quartz watch was created for a nearly impossible and elusive target audience but has now become a statement of intent.
 It combines the clean lines of contemporary design with a classic aviator aesthetic that drives the imagination back to the golden days of commercial flight.
 The result is the perfect accessory for anyone who is seeking entrance to the Jet Set club – those who travel with an equal amount of cleverness and style.

 The subtly textured analog mechanism features a date window and a second sub-dial showing an alternative time zone.
 The black leather band has been carefully worked and softened to ensure no skin irritation, even when worn on a dry cabin for 12 hours straight.
 Finally, the quartz movement and sapphire crystal window will ensure this investment piece’s long life.